pyhamburg/talks/README.md

 This repository is used to archive and schedule talks of the [Python User Group Hamburg](https://www.meetup.com/Python-User-Group-Hamburg/)

-Talks are proposed in scheduled in the Issues section.
+Talks are proposed and scheduled in the Issues section.